20. Real Love

 10. If I Needed Someone

-The prize for the best George Harrison-penned song in the Beatles catalog goes to Rubber Soul's "If I Needed Someone".
-This one grew and grew as a favorite of mine as sometime probably in the last two years or so I had to up and admit that it was better than "Something", if only by a little bit.
-George openly admitted and was directly inspired by the Byrds here, specifically two different songs, their version of "The Bells of Rhymney" and "She Don't Care About Time".
+The prize for the best George Harrison-penned song in The Beatles catalog goes to Rubber Soul's "If I Needed Someone".
+This one grew and grew as a favorite of mine as sometime probably in the last two years or so I had to up and admit that it was better than "Something", if only by a hair.
+George openly admitted and was directly inspired by The Byrds here, specifically two different songs, their version of "The Bells of Rhymney" and "She Don't Care About Time".
 The results are the finest 12-string work on a Beatles song.
-This was also the only George-written original that the band played live, even making an appearance at their very last concert at Candlestick Park on Aug 29th, 1966.
+This was also the only George-written original that the band played live, even making an appearance at their last concert at Candlestick Park on Aug 29th, 1966.
 One cannot discuss this song without bringing up the hilarious lyrics.
 George is basically saying, "Yeah if I was single, you'd do fine" and "I'll call you if I need someone".
 What a dick, ha.

 9. Why Don't We Do It In the Road?